-- Prepare and provide statewide program and procedural guidance.
-Conduct outreach through various networks such as, but not limited to, the ATP website, and at conferences, meetings, or workgroups. - Develop and provide program training. - Solicit project applications for the program. - Perform eligibility and deliverability reviews of ATP projects at the Commission's request and inform the Commission of any identified issues in writing and before consensus scores are submitted by the evaluators. - Assist as needed in functions such as facilitating project evaluation teams and evaluating applications. - Notify successful applicants of their next steps after each call for projects. - Recommend project allocations (including funding type) to the Commission.
+- Provide statewide program and procedural guidance.
+Conduct outreach through various networks such as, but not limited to, the ATP website, and at conferences, meetings, or workgroups. - Provide program training. - Solicit project applications for the program. - Perform eligibility and deliverability reviews of ATP projects at the Commission's request and inform the Commission of any identified issues as they arise. - Assist as needed in functions such as facilitating project evaluation teams and evaluating applications. - Notify successful applicants of their next steps after each call for projects. - Recommend project allocations (including funding type) to the Commission.